born2host/CWP-Node.js/README.md

 Step 2: Download nodejs.php and put it inside: /usr/local/cwpsrv/htdocs/resources/admin/modules/

-Step 3: Navigate your web browser to http://your-domain.tld:2030/, log in with root, go to Developers Menu -> Node.js Installer, choose the version you like of Node.js and press "Install Node.js".
+Step 3: Navigate your web browser to http://your-domain.tld:2030/ or https://your-domain.tld:2031, log in with root, go to Developers Menu -> Node.js Installer, choose the version you like of Node.js and press "Install Node.js".

 Step 4: Check Node.js and NPM versions: